Field dependence: Rod and frame test (RFT)

-Embedded Figures Test (EFT)
+Embedded figures test (EFT)

 Examinees are shown a simple geometric figure and then asked to find the simple figure embedded or hidden in a relatively complex figure.
 Examinees may circle the figure and are scored based on identifying the full, correct figure.
 The underlying cognitive style theory is that field-independent people can better ignore the influence of the background image and find the hidden figure, while field-dependent people will find it harder to ignore the irrelevant field and will be slower to locate the figure.
 The Witkin EFT was first developed by Herman Witkin as suggested by the figures of Kurt Gotschaldt and described in his book Psychological Differentiation by Witkin's group.
 Thurston had an earlier Hidden Figures Test which correlated with the EFT but had a different pattern of other correlations.

 Researchers since Witkin's group have extended the use of this measure to other concepts, including components of memory and logic.
-These measures may also be sensitive to traits of Autism Spectrum Disorder, where individuals with ASD are quicker to solve EFT tasks.